-Materiality Our aspirations Environment Contributing to decarbonization and resource circulation As a climate change innovator, Hitachi will contribute to the realization of a carbon neutral society with Hitachi's superior green technologies, by providing value to customers in all business segments.
-We will also promote resource efficiency toward the transition to a circular economy.
-Resilience Contributing to the maintenance and rapid recovery of social infrastructure Hitachi helps people live safely by contributing to the rapid recovery of supply chains and the maintenance of social infrastructure by providing system solutions that can respond immediately to risks, such as natural disasters, pandemics, and cyberattacks.
-Safety & Security Contributing to safe and secure society- building Hitachi contributes to the realization of comfortable and active lifestyles for people by providing solutions in the building, mobility, and security fields that support urban development for safe and secure living.
-Quality of Life Contributing to physical and mental wellness and a prosperous life.
-Hitachi is harnessing our healthcare and digital technologies to help more people develop bonds and enjoy healthier, more prosperous lives.
-We will also continue to pursue the happiness and wellbeing of our employees, as we believe that their happiness and wellbeing is the ground on which Hitachi's future will flourish even more fully.
-Business with Integrity Adhering to ethical standards as well as respect human rights As a Group responsible for social infrastructure around the world, Hitachi will manage its business with honesty and integrity, trusted by society, respect human rights and provide a safe workplace.
-We will reflect a system of ethical and responsible business conduct, including respect for human rights, in our business activities and decision- making standards, working together with our employees, collaborative partners and communities throughout the supply chain.
-Diversity, Equity and Inclusion (DEI) Contributing to a society where everyone can shine Hitachi has a place for everyone, welcoming differences in colleagues' background, age, gender, sexuality, family status, disability, race, nationality, ethnicity, and religion.
-At Hitachi, we treat everyone fairly, recognizing differences to allow everyone to perform at their full potential.
-We respect and value these and other differences because only through them we can understand our markets, create better ideas and drive innovation.
+Materiality Our aspirations As a climate change innovator, Hitachi will contribute to Environment the realization of a carbon neutral society with Hitachi's superior green technologies, by providing value to Contributing to customers in all business segments.
+We will also promote decarbonization and resource efficiency toward the transition to a circular resource circulation economy.
+Resilience Hitachi helps people live safely by contributing to the rapid recovery of supply chains and the maintenance of Contributing to the social infrastructure by providing system solutions that can maintenance and respond immediately to risks, such as natural disasters, rapid recovery of pandemics, and cyberattacks. social infrastructure Safety & Security Hitachi contributes to the realization of comfortable and active lifestyles for people by providing solutions in the Contributing to safe building, mobility, and security fields that support urban and secure societydevelopment for safe and secure living. building Hitachi is harnessing our healthcare and digital Quality of Life technologies to help more people develop bonds and enjoy Contributing to healthier, more prosperous lives.
+We will also continue to physical and mental pursue the happiness and wellbeing of our employees, as wellness and a we believe that their happiness and wellbeing is the ground prosperous life. on which Hitachi's future will flourish even more fully.
+As a Group responsible for social infrastructure around the world.
+Hitachi will manage its business with honesty Business with and integrity, trusted by society, respect human rights Integrity and provide a safe workplace.
+We will reflect a system of ethical and responsible business conduct, including respect Adhering to ethical for human rights, in our business activities and decisionstandards as well as making standards, working together with our employees, respect human rights collaborative partners and communities throughout the supply chain.
+Hitachi has a place for everyone, welcoming differences in colleagues' background, age, gender, sexuality, family Diversity, Equity status, disability, race, nationality, ethnicity, and religion. and Inclusion (DEI) At Hitachi, we treat everyone fairly, recognizing differences Contributing to to allow everyone to perform at their full potential. a society where We respect and value these and other differences because everyone can shine only through them we can understand our markets, create better ideas and drive innovation.